wp-plugins/wp-e-commerce-simple-product-options/readme.txt

 4. Product Option choices recorded against a sale

 == Changelog ==

+= 1.1 =
+Add some filters to allow layout customisation

 = 1.0 =
 Minor tweaks.
 Also hook into proposed checkout / cart hooks for future WP e-Commerce version to display choices during checkout